PlanktoScope/PlanktoScope/documentation/README.md

 #### Publishing your changes

-To publish your changes, make a [pull request](https://github.com/PlanktoScope/PlanktoScope/pulls) on our GitHub repository with a branch titled `feature/docs-<description of your changes>` (e.g. `feature/docs-fix-broken-link` or `feature/docs-improve-assembly-instructions`), and configure the pull request to merge the branch into the `master` branch.
+To publish your changes, make a [pull request](https://github.com/PlanktoScope/PlanktoScope/pulls) on our GitHub repository with a branch titled `feature/docs-<description of your changes>` (e.g. `feature/docs-fix-broken-link` or `feature/docs-improve-assembly-instructions`), and configure the pull request to merge the branch into the `main` branch.
 Once we merge the pull request, your changes will be published to the "edge" version of our documentation website (see the above "View the documentation" section of this README for the URL of the "edge" version of our documentation website).